stackmuncher/static-pages/content/about/home/hiring.md

 # Are you hiring?

-Find the best matching candidates amongst our members.
-Many of them are open to new opportunities even if they are not actively looking.
+##### Search our directory by tech stack, skill level, interests and pay expectations.

-Search by tech stack, skill level, interests and pay expectations.
-Let their work speak for itself.
+##### We'll help you reach developers open to new opportunities even if they are not actively looking.